DarienBrito/TDMorph/README.md

 ## Ok, I want to use it!

 Great!
 See here a quick overview of the general controls.
-Here I briefly explain what the elements in the UI do, even though the UI is self-explanatory (or at least I hope so)
+Here I briefly explain what the more misterious elements in the UI do, hopefully the rest is self-explanatory.

 ### Controls overview